Vanessa Bryant Reveals Kobe-Inspired Tattoo, Says She Wanted His ‘Sweet Message Transferred On Me’

 Vanessa was not alone in getting tatted to commemorate Kobe, according to People, “both LeBron James and Anthony Davis also received tattoos to honor their friend and fellow NBA player.”

 Kobe and daughter Gianna tragically passed away in a helicopter crash this past January.
-Seven other people also died in the crash.
+Seven other people also died in the accident.

 View this post on Instagram